Lennie Lawrence

 Robin Michael Lawrence, commonly known as Lennie Lawrence, (born 12 December 1947) is an English football manager.
-He is assistant manager and non-executive director at National League side Hartlepool United.
+He is non-executive director at National League side Hartlepool United.

 Lawrence was a semi-professional at Croydon, Carshalton Athletic and Sutton United before becoming caretaker manager of Plymouth Argyle in 1978.
 He went on to manage Charlton Athletic, Middlesbrough (during their debut season in the Premier League), Bradford City, Luton Town and Grimsby Town and Cardiff City.
 He is one of a select few managers to have managed over 1,000 games.

 Since 2005 Lawrence has worked at a number of clubs as either part of the coaching staff or in a Director of Football role.
 He joined Stevenage in June 2020 as a managerial advisor, to begin at either the restart of the 2019–20 season or the start of the 2020–21 season, following three years as the management consultant to Newport County, Lawrence left this role in early November 2020.